-Hereditary chondrodysplasia, or spider lamb syndrome, is an inherited, semilethal, musculoskeletal disease affecting lambs primarily of Suffolk or Hampshire breeds.
+Hereditary chondrodysplasia, or spider lamb syndrome, is an inherited, semi-lethal, musculoskeletal disease affecting lambs primarily of Suffolk or Hampshire breeds.
+The mode of inheritance for SLS is autosomal recessive (along, making the identification and culling of carrier animals difficult due to their normal phenotype.
+The location of the locus causing SLS is along the distal end of ovine chromosome 6.
+This mutation causes an inactivation of normal fibroblast growth factor receptor 3 which in the animal produces skeletal overgrowth when homozygous for the gene.
+This single base change is the only known natural mutation of FGFR3 that results in a skeletal overgrowth as opposed to dwarfism in any species.
 Lambs have pronounced medial deviation of the carpus and hock and are unable to stand without distress.
 Pathologic changes in the skull reveal a rounding of the dorsal silhouette, producing a "Roman nose" appearance and a narrowed elongation of the occipital condyles.
 The thoracic and lumbar vertebrae are moderately kyphotic, which causes a dorsal rounding of the backline.
 The sternebrae are dorsally deviated, leading to a flattening of the sternum.
-The forelimbs have a medial deviation of the carpilagion of with a bowed radius and ulna and irregular thickening of the growth plate cartilage.
+The forelimbs have a medial deviation of the carpal joints with a bowed radius and ulna and irregular thickening of the growth plate cartilage.
 The hindlimbs have medially deviated hocks and bowed tibiae, which also have thickened, irregular growth plates.
 Muscle atrophy is also predominant.
-The regulation of liver insulinlike growth factor (IGF) and the IGF-binding proteins may be involved in the physical manifestations of this disorder.
+The regulation of liver insulin-like growth factor (IGF) and the IGF-binding proteins may be involved in the physical manifestations of this disorder.
 It is suggested that the condition is inherited in a simple autosomal recessive pattern.